npm/npm/doc/cli/npm-start.md

 ## DESCRIPTION

-This runs an arbitrary command specified in the package's `"start"` property of its `"scripts"` object.
+This runs an arbitrary command specified in the package’s `"start"` property of its `"scripts"` object.
 If no `"start"` property is specified on the `"scripts"` object, it will run `node server.js`.